 We began producing chestnut fed pork in 2014 after having heard about the amazing tasting pork coming out of Spain and Italy.
 In Spain the pigs are raised in oak and chestnut forests where the pigs spend their life eating acorns and chestnuts.
 We want to produce the best tasting produce we possibly can.
 At the same time we want to produce the healthiest food we can, and we want to save the planet.
 So we began our research into how we could achieve our goals and began using animals on our farm to help build the soil health and increase the microbial activity in our soil.
 Healthy soil, means healthy plants, healthy plants means healthy animals, healthy plants and animals means healthy humans.

-The idea of raising pigs on a sweet chestnut farm came after we went to Italy and discovered that in Parma, Italy, there was a group of black pigs fed on whey from the parmesan cheese factory and chestnuts.
+The idea of raising pigs on a sweet chestnut farm came after we went to Italy and discovered that the best prosciutto in the world comes from Parma, Italy, where black pigs are fed on whey from the parmesan cheese factory and chestnuts.
 Although we have not been able to source whey, we have duplicated the raising of the heritage pigs as closely as we could.

 At Chestnut Brae our goal apart from sustainable farming, is to preserve biodiversity as well.
 So we raise breeds and genus that conventional farmers have shunned.
 That means we raise heritage animals and grow heirloom vegetables.

 At Chestnut Brae Farm we produce heritage breed pasture raised Wessex Saddleback pigs.
 Wessex Saddleback meat is characterised by its slightly darker colour and heavier marbling which produces a sweet tasting pork.
 We also believe by breeding and consuming heritage breed pigs we are helping to keep the breed alive.
 Sadly, the Wessex Saddleback is now recognised as an endangered species by the Rare Breeds Trust of Australia.